RecursiveFun/FelixBerinde/README.md

 - 👋 Hi, I’m @FelixBerinde
-- 👀 I’m interested in Mobile and Application Development.
+- 👀 I’m interested in Mobile Application Development or Web Development.
-- 🌱 I’m currently learning Javascript, and working on my BS in Software Development.
+- 🌱 I’m currently working on my BS in Software Development from Western Governors University and spend a majority of my time studying.
 - 💞️ I’m looking to collaborate with anyone who wants to learn and willing to work towards that goal.
 - 📫 How to reach me fberind@wgu.edu